Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 - Interactions that reference deleted nodes can’t be converted (they’re skipped and counted in the log)

 - XD Auto-Animate and Figma Smart Animate aren’t identical.
-Simple property changes (position, size, opacity) are faithful, but complex path transformations may differ
+Simple property changes (position, size, opacity, rotation) are faithful, but complex path transformations or transitions involving mask changes may differ

 - If no instance of a stateful component exists,